line/aes-gcm-siv/lib/README.md

 In this case, it is not needed to set any additional flags during the configuration phase, as everything is automated.

 More information on supported targets and feature detection can be found in [Supported platforms](#supported-platforms).

+#### Lookup tables

+By default, the software implementation of AES uses 4 lookup tables to perform encryption.
+It is possible to reduce this number to only one table, at the cost of a higher runtime performance.
+To enable fewer lookup tables, CMake can be configured with the flag `-DUSE_FEWER_TABLES=ON`.

+The build can also be configured to use precomputed lookup tables, rather than tables generated at runtime, in order to reduce the size of the `.data` segment.
+To achieve it, CMake needs to be passed the flag `-DUSE_ROM_TABLES=ON` during the configuration.

 ### Building with SwiftPM